brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive calendar-in-angular4.md

 RxJS is an awesome library that helps us with creating **reactive web-applications**.
 Reactive web-applications can be overwhelming in the beginning but they can be really rewarding in the end.

-This article is all about making that paradigm-switch from thinking imperative towards **thinking reactive**.
+This article is all about making the paradigm-switch from thinking imperative towards **thinking reactive**.
 In this article we will learn how to write a reactive calendar-application in only a few lines of code.

-We will use Angular, Angular material, typescript, RxJS and firebase as our main technology-stack, but article really focusses on reactive programming.
+We will use Angular, Angular material, typescript, RxJS and firebase as our main technology-stack, but this article really focusses on reactive programming.
 Don't expect a deep dive in all RxJS operators, but rather expect how to draw, think and reason about reactive web-applications.

 ## The reactive calendar
 This is the application that we are going to write.
 ![Reactive calendar](https://raw.githubusercontent.com/brechtbilliet/brechtbilliet.github.io/master/_posts/reactivecalendar/reactivecalendar1.png)
 The reactive calendar is a small but complete (kindoff) calendar application that allows us to:

-- Switch between different viewmodes:day, week, month.
+- Switch between different viewmodes: day, week, month.
 - Navigate to previous and next days, weeks and months
 - Add appointments, update appointments and remove them
 - Search for specific appointments